 Psalm 57 – which is from David’s time in the cave, says, “Have mercy on me, O God, have mercy on me, for in you my soul takes refuge.”
 Sounds more like begging than like calm, patient trust… to me, at least.
 Then he says, “I take refuge in the shadow of your wings until the disaster has passed”.

-In your life, if you are wondering “How long”, I sincerely hope the answer isn’t 25 years.
+In your life, if you long for an answer to “How long, O LORD”, I sincerely hope you don’t have to wait 25 years.
 I think David kept his conversation with God real, intimate, vulnerable – even when David was angry with him, or puzzled, upset, confused – I think he just kept talking to him.
 Somehow he made it until the promised day.

 Life wasn’t simple after that either – but he remains a role model for me – vibrant, alive, real, honest, intimate, strong, trusting.